dart-atom/dart/_posts/2014-01-03-getting-started.md

 To open a project, use the `'add project folder'` command, or select the `File > Add Project Folder…` menu item.
-When a project is added to Atom, the `dartlang` plugin will recursively scan through the project, two directory levels deep, looking for Dart projects.
+When a project is added to Atom, the `dart` plugin will recursively scan through the project, two directory levels deep, looking for Dart projects.
 These are directories with `pubspec.yaml` or `.packages` files.

-When there are any Dart projects open in Atom, the `dartlang` plugin will automatically start the Dart analysis server.
+When there are any Dart projects open in Atom, the `dart` plugin will automatically start the Dart analysis server.
 This is an external process that provides functionality like analyzing code for errors and warnings, providing code completion information, and various code searching and refactoring tools.
-This process is automatically managed by the `dartlang` plugin.
+This process is automatically managed by the `dart` plugin.

 If the plugin is not able to identify your Dart projects, you can manually tell it to treat a directory as a Dart project.
 Right click on the top-level directory and choose the `Mark as a Dart Project` option, or run the Atom command `'mark as dart project'`.
-This will create an `.analysis_options` file in the directory; the `dartlang` plugin will use that as a hint to treat the directory as a Dart project, even without a `pubspec.yaml` or `.packages` file present.
+This will create an `.analysis_options` file in the directory; the `dart` plugin will use that as a hint to treat the directory as a Dart project, even without a `pubspec.yaml` or `.packages` file present.